sureshg/openjdk-playground/docs/Security & Certificates.md

 $ openssl x509 -in example.pem -text -noout
 # Instead of text form, just print subject/issuer/dates
 $ openssl x509 -in example.pem -noout -subject -issuer -dates

+# Show SAN entries
+$ openssl x509 -text -in example.pem -noout | grep -A1 'Subject Alternative Name'
+$ openssl x509 -text -noout -in example.pem -certopt no_subject,no_header,no_version,no_serial,no_signame,no_validity,no_issuer,no_pubkey,no_sigdump,no_aux

 # Show public key of a cert
 $ openssl x509 -in example.pem -pubkey -noout